Thanks again for signing up to my Dream Career Program.

 I recommend you keep a journal throughout the program so you can record what you’re learning, express your thoughts, work through your options, identify issues and track your progress.
 You can make it a paper or electronic journal, it’s up to you.

 You should aim to write in your journal at least twice a week.
 Most people find a regular pattern of entries encourages them to take action so they have something to record!
-If you’re doing the program with me as your coach I’ll be asking about your journal in each session.
+I’ll be asking about your journal in each session.
+I don’t need to know about everything you’ve written, just an overview of the most important points.

 It is entirely up to you what your journal contains.
 You never have to show it to anyone if you don’t want to including me.
 There are no rules, but here are some suggestions: